detjensrobert/QueueBot/README.md

 - `!queue end <name>`

-	eletes queue and the associated channel.
+	Deletes queue and the associated channel.

 	Can only be called by authorised users, e.g. the middleman role.

+- `!queue help`

+	DMs a help message to the user.

 ------------

 ### Setup
-Main file is `queuebot.js`
+Main file is `queuebot.js`. `npm start` will start the bot.

-Bot token goes in `token.json`
+Bot token goes in `token.json`.
+Create if not present:
 ```
 {
 	"token": "TOKEN HERE"